Mount Lykaion: Pan

+Games

-The athletic competitions at Lykaion, held every four years, receive occasional mention in the literary record.
-Authors are in disagreement as to when exactly the games were first instituted: Aristotle is said to have ranked the Lykaion games fourth in order of institution after the Eleusinia, the Panathenaia, and the Argive games, while Pausanias argues for the Lykaian competition's priority to the Panathenaia.
-Pliny the Elder, an imperial Roman polymath, states that the games at Lykaion were the first to introduce gymnastic competition.
-The ancient Greek lyric poet Pindar records the victories of several athletes in his Victory Odes, and two inscribed stelae recently excavated from the Lykaian hippodrome provide information about the events, participants, and winners at the games.
+The Lykaia, held every four years, receive occasional mention in the literary record.
+Authors are in disagreement as to when exactly the games were first instituted: Aristotle is said to have ranked the Lykaia fourth after the Eleusinia, the Panathenaia, and the Argive games, while Pausanias argues for the Lykaian competition's priority to the Panathenaia.
+Pliny the Elder states that the Lykaia were the first to introduce gymnastic competition.

+The games included footraces for men and for boys, various chariot races with teams of adult and juvenile horses, boxing, wrestling, and a pentathlon.

+Pindar records the victories of several athletes in his Victory Odes, and two inscribed stelae recently excavated from the Lykaian stadium provide information about the events, participants, and winners at the games.

+The site

+Recent excavations revealed the Ash Altar and temenos, two fountains including the Hagno fountain mentioned by Pausanias, the hippodrome, the stadium, a building that was probably a bathhouse, the xenon (hotel), a stoa, several rows of seats and a group of statue bases.